 The Revolving Credit Facility contains financial covenants that require TEPPCO to maintain a ratio of Consolidated Funded Debt to Pro Forma EBITDA (as defined and calculated in the facility) of less than 5.00 to 1.00 (and, if after giving effect to a permitted acquisition the ratio exceeds 5.00 to 1.00, the threshold ratio will be increased to 5.50 to 1.00 for the fiscal quarter in which such acquisition occurs and the first full fiscal quarter following such acquisition).
 Other restrictive covenants in the Revolving Credit Facility limit TEPPCO's ability, and the ability of certain of its subsidiaries, to, among other things, incur certain additional indebtedness, make certain distributions, incur certain liens, engage in specified transactions with affiliates and complete mergers, acquisitions and sales of assets.
 The credit agreement restricts the amount of outstanding debt of the Jonah joint venture to debt owing to the owners of its partnership interests and other third-party debt in the aggregate principal amount of \$50.0 million and allows for the issuance of certain hybrid securities of up to 15% of TEPPCO's Consolidated Total Capitalization (as defined therein).
-At June 30, 2008, \$530.0 million was outstanding under the Revolving Credit Facility at a weighted average interest rate of 3.08%.
-At June 30, 2008, TEPPCO was in compliance with the covenants of the Revolving Credit Facility.
+In September 2008, TEPPCO used proceeds from its equity offering (see Note 12) to repay a portion of the then outstanding balance of the Revolving Credit Facility.
+At September 30, 2008, \$324.7 million was outstanding under the Revolving Credit Facility at a weighted average interest rate of 3.56%, and available borrowing capacity under the facility was approximately \$600.0 million.
+At September 30, 2008, TEPPCO was in compliance with the covenants of the Revolving Credit Facility.